adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/image/v1/image/README.md

-1. `./fileReference` property or `file` child node - will store either a reference to the image file, or the image file 2`./name` - defines the name of the field, which will be submitted with the form data 3`./description` - the actual text to be rendered is stored here 4`./textIsRich` - flag determining if the rendered text is rich or not, useful for applying the correct HTL display context 5`./id` - defines the component HTML ID attribute 6`./altText` - alternate text for image
+1. `./fileReference` property or `file` child node - will store either a reference to the image file, or the image file 2`./name` - defines the name of the field, which will be submitted with the form data 3`./description` - the actual text to be rendered is stored here 5`./id` - defines the component HTML ID attribute 6`./altText` - alternate text for image
 7`./fieldType` - field type for adaptive form component